Nexis-Network/homepage/content/docs/guides/wundergraph.md

 The deployment will take a few moments.

-### Add sample data to Exzo Network
+### Add sample data to Nexis Network

-While the project is deploying, add some sample data to your Exzo Network database.
+While the project is deploying, add some sample data to your Nexis Network database.

-1. Navigate to the [Exzo Network Console](https://console.neon.tech/) and select **SQL Editor** from the sidebar.
+1. Navigate to the [Nexis Network Console](https://console.neon.tech/) and select **SQL Editor** from the sidebar.
 2. Run the following SQL statements to add the sample data.

 ```sql